 Another rich area for data analytics is the reams of information coming from Pirelli’s Cyber Technologies.
 These are already in action for customers of the company’s Cyber Fleet system, giving trucking companies real-time information on their vehicles’ tyre pressure and temperature along with their GPS location with more than 300 Million kilometers monitored.

-Over the past two years Pirelli has been collecting data from its Cyber Technologies sensor research fleet out in the field.
+Over the past few years Pirelli has been collecting data from its Cyber Technologies sensor research fleet out in the field.
 Within the daily measurements of tyre temperature, pressure and wear, data scientists are looking for patterns that could help improve the safety of the vehicles we drive and prompt more efficient fuel use.

 Pirelli’s data team will be looking to add more benefits for customers from the new technology, in things like predicting when tyre maintenance is needed, letting drivers know when their tyres should be inflated, repaired or changed, thus allowing fleets to keep downtime to a minimum.